jenna-jordan/jenna-jordan.github.io/_posts/2025-10-15-data-mesh-dbt.md

 ##### Natively accessible

-For a data product to be natively accessible, it should be available in wherever and in whatever format the user needs it.
+For a data product to be natively accessible, it should be available wherever and in whatever format the user needs it.
 Since dbt has traditionally operated within a single platform, your data product would only be available as a table/view within a database.
 However, there are two features that address this limitation: [cross-platform Mesh](https://www.getdbt.com/blog/introducing-cross-platform-dbt-mesh) via [Iceberg support](https://docs.getdbt.com/docs/mesh/iceberg/apache-iceberg-support) and the dbt [Semantic Layer](https://docs.getdbt.com/docs/use-dbt-semantic-layer/dbt-sl).

 If you materialize your data product model using an Iceberg materialization - and assuming you are on a platform that supports Iceberg - users can now access that data from their own data platform (assuming their platform also supports Iceberg).
 Open table formats are changing the game around accessibility and interoperability - at least that is the vision that we seem to be on our way to realizing.
 Until support is more widespread and reliable, additional infrastructure may still be needed to move data between platforms.